 A VERY strong academic record, be actively involved in co-curricular and leadership activities, have a strong record of giving back to your community and demonstrate financial need.

-- Hand written application forms and recommendation forms may be submitted
+- ONLY typed application forms and recommendation forms may be submitted

 - All application materials should be submitted in one PDF document by e-mail to email@example.com

-To apply for the 2018 EducationUSA Scholars Program (ESP), students must fully complete the application.
-We will not consider incomplete applications.
-A complete application consists of the below documents (all documents must be submitted to firstname.lastname@example.org no later than Monday December 11th, 2017.
+To apply for the 2019 EducationUSA Scholars Program (ESP), students complete an application form fully.
+We do not consider incomplete applications.
+A complete application consists of the below documents (all these documents must be submitted to firstname.lastname@example.org no later than Monday December 10, 2018.

 - Complete application form.
-You may download the 2018 ESP APPLICATION FORM HERE (PDF-266 KB).
+You may download the 2019 ESP APPLICATION FORM HERE

-- Letters of recommendation form attesting to your character, talent and skills completed by a teacher, school administrator, priest/pastor or NGO or community leader who knows you well.
-Students should ensure that the letters of recommendations are submitted no later than Monday December 11th , 2017
+- Letters of recommendation form attesting to your character, talent and skills completed by a teacher, school administrator, or community leader who knows you well.
+Students should ensure that the letters of recommendations are submitted with other application materials-in one PDF file- no later than Monday December 10, 2018.

 - Attach scanned copies of school reports or academic transcripts from Senior 4, Senior 5, and Senior 6.
 All school reports should have an official stamp from applicant’s high school.

-- Write two essays from the prompts in the application, each of about 250 – 500 words.
+- Write any two essays from the topics provided in the application form, each of about 250 – 500 words.
 Submit your essay along with your application materials to email@example.com

 Due of the high volume of applications expected, we will ONLY respond to those who are successfully selected to participate in the program.